robindouglasjohnson/gruescript/docs/gruescript.md

 status bar.
 If the value of `maxscore` is zero, only `score` will be shown.
 This can be overridden by the status` command.

+`maxinv`
+: The maximum number of items the player is allowed to carry at once via the `take` verb If this is zero (as per the default behaviour), there is no limit.
+Other ways of adding things to inventory, like `give`, do *not* respect this limit.
+(This is included mainly for historical reasons;
+inventory limits have been Frowned Upon in IF design for many years.)

 ### Visible tags

 Tags can be made 'visible' by using a `tagdesc` block.
 This is a single